jeffreykegler/old_kollos/notes/misc/linear_space.md

 * Throw away the connector parse, releasing its space.

-* If the entire input has been read,
-    This newly joined subtree is the full tree for the parse.
+* If the entire input has been read, this newly joined subtree is the full tree for the parse.
     We are done.

 * If there is more input to be read,